entando/entando-docs/vuepress/docs/next/tutorials/devops/external-id-management.md

 -   A Keycloak instance
 -   A realm named "entando" in that instance
--   Admin user credentials for the "entando" realm
+-   Admin user credentials for the "entando" realm.
+These are the credentials (username/password) for the service account that has the correct level of admin permissions.

 ## Steps